And Be a Villain: Plot introduction

 A radio show guest is poisoned on the air during a plug for the show's sponsor, a soft-drink manufacturer.
 The negative publicity, and the low bank balance at tax time, brings Nero Wolfe into the case — and into his first recorded encounter with a shadowy master criminal.

-And Be a Villain is the first of three Nero Wolfe books that involve crime syndicate leader Arnold Zeck and his widespread operations.
+And Be a Villain is the first of three Nero Wolfe books that involve crime syndicate leader Arnold Zeck, like a Moriarty to Wolfe, and his widespread operations.
 The others in the Zeck Trilogy are The Second Confession and In the Best Families.
-In each book, Zeck — Wolfe's Moriarty — telephones Wolfe to warn him off an investigation that Zeck believes will interfere with his crime syndicate.
+In each book, Zeck telephones Wolfe to warn him off an investigation that Zeck believes will interfere with his crime syndicate.
 Each time, Wolfe refuses to cooperate, and anticipates that there will be consequences.

+Title

 The title is from Act I, Scene V, line 114 of William Shakespeare's Hamlet, in which the prince says of his murderous uncle King Claudius, "That one may smile, and smile, and be a villain."

 Remarking on the change from Stout's title to More Deaths Than One for the British edition, Rev. Fredrick G. Gotwald wrote, "It seems strange that the name was changed in a country from which the original came."